JanHerca/urantiapedia/output/wikijs/en/article/As_Jesus_Passed_By.md

 >
 > Most of the really important things which Jesus said or did seemed to happen casually, “as he passed by.”
 There was so little of the professional, the well-planned, or the premeditated in the Master’s earthly ministry.
 He dispensed health and scattered happiness naturally and gracefully as he journeyed through life.
 It was literally true, “He went about doing good.”
 >
-> And it behooves the Master’s followers in all ages to learn to minister as “they pass by”–to do unselfish good as they go about their daily duties. ([UB 171:7.1-10](/en/The_Urantia_Book/171#p7_1))
+> And it behooves the Master’s followers in all ages to learn to minister as “they pass by”–to do unselfish good as they go about their daily duties. (<a id="a51_151"></a>[UB 171:7.1-10](/en/The_Urantia_Book/171#p7_1))

 > When you once begin to find God in your soul, presently you will begin to discover him in other men's souls and eventually in all the creatures and creations of a mighty universe.
 But what chance does the Father have to appear as a God of supreme loyalties and divine ideals in the souls of men who give little or no time to the thoughtful contemplation of such eternal realities?
-While the mind is not the seat of the spiritual nature, it is indeed the gateway thereto. ([UB 155:6.13](/en/The_Urantia_Book/155#p6_13))
+While the mind is not the seat of the spiritual nature, it is indeed the gateway thereto. (<a id="a53_474"></a>[UB 155:6.13](/en/The_Urantia_Book/155#p6_13))

 ## External links